sara-sherif99/Dynamics_Dev_Plus/README.md

 - **Set Field Value**
   Set values for fields using its schema name.
 Useful for setting values for fields not on form.

+- **Show Record Dependencies**
+  Detect and list all workflows, business processes, business rules, and actions that include a given record in their configuration or logic.

+- **Show Field Translations**
+  Retrieve all localized display names for fields across languages configured in the environment.